Teaching Resources

 2. Incorporate Literature and Storytelling

 Stories are powerful tools for teaching empathy.
-Books and narratives featuring diverse characters and experiences allow students to explore different perspectives.
-For instance, Each Kindness by Jacqueline Woodson offers a poignant lesson on the ripple effects of kindness and regret, while Wonder by R.J.
-Palacio encourages students to reflect on inclusion and compassion through the lens of a boy with facial differences.
+Books and narratives featuring different perspectives allow students to explore the experiences of others.
+For instance, Each Kindness by Jacqueline Woodson offers a lesson on the ripple effects of kindness and regret, while Wonder by R.J.
+Palacio encourages students to reflect on compassion through the lens of a boy with facial differences.
 Reading and discussing stories that highlight emotional experiences helps students connect with characters and consider how they would feel in similar situations.

 3. Engage in Role-Playing Activities